Andreas Baader: Death

-According to official accounts of his death, Raspe learned about GSG 9's success on a smuggled transistor radio and spent the next few hours talking to Baader, Ensslin, and Möller, who agreed to a suicide pact.
+According to official accounts of his death, Raspe learned about GSG 9's success in ending the hijacking on a smuggled transistor radio and spent the next few hours talking to Baader, Ensslin, and Möller over a theorized inter-cell communications system, where they agreed to a suicide pact.
 In the morning, Baader and Raspe were found dead in their cells, having died from gunshot wounds, while Ensslin was found hanging from a noose made from the speaker wire.
 RAF member Irmgard Möller was found with four stab wounds to her chest, but survived.

-All official inquiries on the matter concluded that Baader and his two accomplices committed collective suicide, and Baader-Meinhof biographer Stefan Aust argued in the original edition of his book, The Baader-Meinhof Group (1985), that they did kill themselves.
+All official inquiries on the matter concluded that Baader and his two accomplices died by collective suicide, and Baader-Meinhof biographer Stefan Aust argued in the original edition of his book, The Baader-Meinhof Group (1985), that they did kill themselves.
 But there was a controversy about the weapons they used to commit suicide.

 Aspects of the deaths have been debated: Baader was supposed to have shot himself in the base of the neck so that the bullet exited through his forehead; repeated tests indicated that it was virtually impossible for a person to hold and fire a gun in such a way.
 In addition, three bullet holes were found in his cell: one lodged in the wall, one in the mattress, and the fatal bullet itself lodged in the floor, suggesting that Baader had fired twice before killing himself.
-Finally, Baader had powder burns on his right hand, but he was left-handed.
+Finally, Baader, who was left-handed, had powder burns on his right hand.
 Raspe showed no signs of powder burns.

 The theory itself that guns had been smuggled into Stammheim depended on the testimony of Hans Joachim Dellwo (brother of prisoner Karl-Heinz Dellwo) and Volker Speitel (husband of Angelika Speitel).
 Both had been arrested on 2 October 1977, and charged with belonging to a criminal association; under pressure from the police, they subsequently became crown witnesses and admitted to acting as couriers and testified that they were aware of lawyers smuggling items to the prisoners during the trial.
 In consideration of this testimony, authorities reduced their sentences and provided them with new identities.
 In 1979, two defence attorneys were tried and convicted for smuggling weapons.
 However, as noted above, the lawyers had been unable to meet with their clients after 6 September 1977 due to the Kontaktsperre order.